Chinese military spending exceeds $145 billion, drones advanced - U.S.

 | WASHINGTON

-WASHINGTON Chinese military spending exceeded $145 billion (86.25 billion pounds) last year as it advanced a program modernizing an arsenal of drones, warships, jets, missiles and cyber weapons, the Pentagon said on Thursday, offering a far higher figure than Beijing's official tally.
+WASHINGTON China's military spending exceeded $145 billion (86 billion pounds) last year as it advanced a program modernizing an arsenal of drones, warships, jets, missiles and cyber weapons, the Pentagon said on Thursday, offering a far higher figure than Beijing's official tally.

 The Pentagon's estimate, using 2013 prices and exchange rates, was 21 percent above the $119.5 billion figure announced by China.
 It was detailed in an annual report to Congress that cited steady progress in Chinese defence capabilities.